• Skip to primary navigation

 Servings:8 Servings

 For this recipe, I make mock buttermilk (milk + vinegar).
-If using real buttermilk, you'll need about a teaspoon more liquid, just enough to bring the crust together.
+If using real buttermilk, see recipe notes.

 Ingredients